bogdan/blog/slides/background-jobs-frameworks/one/01_slide.md

 !SLIDE

-## DJ support any document or relational database,
+## DJ supports any document or relational database
-## but using Redis will have problems.
+## Using Redis will have problems

-Because DJ was originally designed with using relation database features.
+Because DJ was originally designed with using relation database features

 !SLIDE